jenpenner/Module_5/README.md

 # Coupon Acceptance Analysis

 ## Overview
-This project explores the factors that influence whether drivers accept coupons while driving, with a particular focus on **Coffee House** and **Bar** coupons.
-Using exploratory data analysis (EDA) and subgroup comparisons, the analysis investigates how **behavioral context, demographics, travel constraints, and social factors** affect coupon acceptance.
+This project explores the factors that influence whether drivers accept coupons while driving, with a particular focus on **Coffee House** coupons.

-The dataset contains information about drivers’ destinations, passengers, income, age, frequency of visiting certain venues, weather conditions, and whether the offered coupon was accepted.
+The dataset contains information about drivers’ destinations, passengers, income, age, and whether the offered coupon was accepted.

 ---